k2view-academy/K2View-Academy/articles/19_Broadway/actors/05_db_actors.md

 ### Parameters Support

-The **DbCommand** Actor’s **sql** input argument includes an SQL statement which must be executed by the Actor.
+The **DbCommand** Actor’s **sql** input argument includes an SQL statement which is executed by the Actor.
 The SQL statement can be created dynamically using prepared and non-prepared statement parameters.

 The syntax is: